constantin-ungureanu-github/hadoop-cluster/Readme.md

 To specify the key, use the key file from this repo.

-There is a bug with snappy package in Ambari 2.1.2.1 with Oracle Linux, because Oracle Linux has a newer version already installed.
+There is a bug with snappy package in Ambari with Oracle Linux, because Oracle Linux has a newer version already installed.

-Run on each node:
+If that happens, let it fail on all the nodes, and then run on each node:

 > yum remove snappy -y; yum install snappy-devel -y

-Press retry button.
+Go back to web page and pess retry button.
+Now it should work.

 Have fun!